La leyenda de la Nahuala: Release

 The film was released on October 31, 2007, in Mexico.
 In the United States release, the film was rated PG "for some scary images, language, thematic elements and rude humor" by the MPAA.

 Box office

 The film opened #1 at the Mexican box-office, earning $15,832,363 pesos ($1,479,685 USD).
 It is one of the most successful releases in Mexican cinema history.

 Production

 This Mexican animated horror comedy film was produced by Animex Producciones in Puebla, Mexico.
-It uses a hybrid of 2D and 3D with Adobe After Effects (visual effects and compositing), Adobe Photoshop (background art), Autodesk Maya (computer animation), Avid Media Composer (editing), MASSIVE (rendering) and Toon Boom Harmony (traditional and paperless animation) on Microsoft Windows hardware and Wacom tablets.
+It uses a hybrid of 2D and 3D with Adobe After Effects (visual effects and compositing), Adobe Photoshop (background art), Adobe Premiere Pro (editing), Autodesk Maya (computer animation), Avid Media Composer (additional editing), MASSIVE (rendering) and Toon Boom Harmony (traditional and paperless animation) on Microsoft Windows hardware, Dell computers and Wacom tablets.